 Last month Noel Fielding’s art show Bryan Ferry versus the Jellyfox finished its run at Maison Bertaux.
 This month the innovative gallery in the patisserie kicks off its new exhibition, Diva Zappa’s Bruce.
 Knitted fabrics have replaced Fielding’s vibrant canvases, while his wall doodles have made way for intricately knotted yarn.

-At TVO we reckon Diva Zappa counts as an honorary member of the Booshniverse: She famously appeared in an episode of The Mighty Boosh (‘Party’) as Howard’s love interest; the Boosh Band played at a recent concert in honour of her father, Frank Zappa, whose music has been an inspiration for their comedy (with Diva appearing on stage with them!).
+At TVO we reckon Diva Zappa counts as an honorary member of the our universe: She famously appeared in an episode of The Mighty Boosh (‘Party’) as Howard’s love interest; the Boosh Band played at a recent concert in honour of her father, Frank Zappa, whose music has been an inspiration for their comedy (with Diva appearing on stage with them!).
 She also shares her art dealer with Noel Fielding in the form of Tania Wade.
 She’s also incredibly talented, so more than worthy of the odd nod from The Velvet Onion in our opinion!

 One of our Velveteers, Mog, spoke to Diva at the launch of her show and asked her a few questions about her art: